huntdatacenter/docs/docs/do-science/community/cafe.md

 ::: warning

-Our community café is aimed at general communication.
+Our community cafe is aimed at general communication.
 Do -not- share study data.

 :::